AbhinavSaxena406/Project-on-Voltage-Controlled-Oscillators/README.md

 This project shows the circuit design and simulation of a two-stage and four-stage Voltage Controlled Oscillators required in high-speed and wide bandwidth applications.
 The work has been performed at a supply voltage of 1.8V on 180nm technology on Cadence Virtuoso tool.

 # Schematic of 2-Stage VCO
+The circuit is designed on 180nm technology on Cadence Virtuoso at supply voltage of 1.8V.
+The circuit uses NMOS varactors to obtain large tuning range for the control voltage.
+When the control voltage increases, the resistance of the PMOS and capacitances of NMOS increases and vice versa.

 ![Screenshot 2023-03-10 010259](https://user-images.githubusercontent.com/126613134/224138643-ce787a18-4796-4975-b150-ca915a282b74.png)
 # Simulations of 2-Stage VCO